LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2026-08-22-the-power-of-now.md

 Love cannot be bargained with.
 It cannot be optimized.
 It cannot be controlled.
 Love is a gift.
 When it arrives, we can only open our hands and receive it with gratitude.
 And when its time with us is over, those same hands must somehow remain open enough to let it leave.
 Because eventually, in one way or another, everything does.

+There comes a point where action has done all it can do.
+What remains is not another problem to solve, but a reality to inhabit.

 So here I am.
 I sit among the mountains and do my best to quiet my mind.
 I am alone, away from civilization, away from distraction, away from the endless noise of human happening.
 The wind moves through the trees.
 Mountains rise around me that were here long before I arrived and will remain long after I am gone.
 And in that silence, I can finally hear the words I have spent so much time searching for.
 They are not new words.
 I had simply forgotten them.

 Be here.
 Not five years ago, not in the marriage I lost, not in the home that no longer belongs to me, not in some imagined future where another person loves me forever.